 - 1. To maintain acceptable academic performance. - 2.
-To act in professional and courteous manner to faculty, staff, and other students.
-To maintain this discipline while working at externships, health fairs, job fairs, and clinical sites. - 3.
-To follow all school regulations and policies.
+To act in professional and courteous manner to faculty, staff, and other students. - 3.
+To follow, all school regulations and policies.
 This includes rules outlined in course syllabi. - 4.
 To be responsible for their actions with respect to provisions of local, state, and federal law. - 5.
 To conduct themselves in a manner which helps to create and maintain a learning atmosphere in which the dignity, worth and rights of every individual in the College community are respected. - 6.
 To update contact information with school registrar every semester. - 7.
 Maintain compliance with the Drug-Free School Policy.